 - 4 to 6 chicken breasts

-- 1/2 packet taco seasoning
+- 1/2 packet of taco seasoning

 - 1 pouch Frontera Fajita Skillet Sauce

-- 1 can diced green chiles
+- 1 can diced green chilis

-Stand and Stuff taco shells
+- Stand and Stuff Taco Shells

 - shredded cheese